semantic-flow/weave/documentation/weave/index.md

     file syncing, and configuration handling.
   - A `deps` folder for centralized dependency management, similar to Lume's approach.
-- global options:
-  - --config for specifying config file
-  - --dest folder ("_woven" by default) to which files are copied
-  - --workspaceDir lets you specify the path where any git repos of content are stored
-  - --debug <level>
-  - --copyStrategy (options: no-overwrite, overwrite, skip, prompt)
-  - --clean (at the global level, this empties the dest before build)
-  - --watchConfig to specify whether changes to config file take effect immediately (without restarting Weave)

 ## Global Options